International Education Main Menu

 Dropping Below Full-time Enrollment

 A full course of study is 12 credit hours per semester for undergraduates and nine hours per semester for graduate students.
 We recommend that you enroll for more than 12 hours each semester in case you do have a problem and need to drop a class.
 This should help to prevent you from dropping below full-time enrollment and being considered out of status.
-AASU is obligated to report out of status students in SEVIS.
+Armstrong is obligated to report out of status students in SEVIS.
 You may only be granted permission to drop below full-time enrollment under certain approved circumstances.
-If you are a senior and need to drop below a full course load during your last semester at AASU, you must request permission before the registration fee deadline. * You must be granted permission to drop below 12 hours a semester before you drop any course(s) and before the semester begins.
+If you are a senior and need to drop below a full course load during your last semester at Armstrong, you must request permission before the registration fee deadline. * You must be granted permission to drop below 12 hours a semester before you drop any course(s) and before the semester begins.

 Change of Major

-Each time you change your major in S.H.I.P. and the change has been approved and finalized, you must notify the international advisor immediately.
+Each time you change your major in PORT and the change has been approved and finalized, you must notify the international advisor immediately.
 Your new major will be entered into SEVIS and you will be issued a new I-20.
 Your I-20 must reflect your current major.

 Duration of Status

 Duration of status expires if you take longer than expected to complete a given academic level (e.g., bachelor's, master's, doctorate).
-The amount of time permitted to complete studies at a given level is determined by the date listed on the I-20 issued by AASU.
+The amount of time permitted to complete studies at a given level is determined by the date listed on the I-20 issued by Armstrong.
 You must pay close attention to the expected completion date noted in item 5 on the I-20 Form.
 If you do not complete your degree within the time period listed in the I-20 Form, you must request a program extension BEFORE your I-20 expires or you will be considered out of status.